memgraph/docs/products/memgraph/upcoming/tutorials/replication.md

 * the main node, containing the original data to be replicated to other nodes,
 * a node that will be replicated to using the sync mode,
 * a node that will be replicated to using the async mode,
-* a node that will be replicated to using the sync-with-timeout mode.
+* a node that will be replicated to using the semi-sync mode.

 ### Configuring the cluster